 Disparate Systems and Processes Between Finance and Legal

-As autonomous departments, finance and legal function in different ways, using different applications and processes.
+As autonomous departments, finance and legal function in different ways and use different applications and processes.
 And, although these departments need to work closely together, it does not always mean that the software chosen or processes used by each group are the most efficient.

 The passing of an approved invoice generally happens in one of the following three ways:

 A literal handoff has been happening between in-house counsel and finance for decades, maybe even centuries.
-I don’t have to point out that printing, stamping, signing, adjusting and ultimately passing on a paper invoice is far from productive.
+I don’t have to point out that printing, stamping, signing, adjusting, and ultimately passing on a paper invoice is far from productive.
 It can lead to delays in payment at the very least.
 Finance departments are unlikely to prefer this method as this means they need to manually enter all of the invoice data into their separate system.
 Plus, neither department has visibility into invoice status or trail of submitted files.
+Check out our customer case study with AdRoll who found themselves in this exact scenario.

 If you are lucky, your legal management software synchronizes with your accounts payable solution.
-As soon as an invoice is approved within your legal eBilling solution, the file is automatically sent and retrieved by the AP system in place.
-By connecting these two systems and processes, teams are able to eliminate manual re-entry of data, file uploads or status check-ins.
+As soon as an invoice is approved within your legal e-Billing solution, the file is automatically sent and retrieved by the AP system in place.
+By connecting these two systems and processes – with the integration type that works best for your legal team – you are able to eliminate manual re-entry of data, file uploads or status check-ins.

 Unfortunately, while the third is the most desired handoff, it is not the most common.
 Yes, even Fortune 500 organizations still handle things in a seemingly archaic manner.
 But, it isn’t their fault.
 Legacy systems are designed based on old habits and are unable to adapt to modern workflows and recently developed AP software.
 There are instances where a connection can be made between the two applications, but building this connection requires significant development and coding.
 It isn’t always successful, and it’s definitely not scalable.

-As a General Counsel or Head of Legal, it is important to make sure your team is set up for success.
-First and foremost, make sure that your eBilling or matter management tool can synchronize with your accounts payable solution and process.
-For example, if you know that your finance team uses Coupa software, you would be doing yourself a favor by selecting an eBilling software that integrates seamlessly with it.
+As a general counsel or head of legal, it is important to make sure your team is set up for success.
+First and foremost, make sure that you have a robust legal operations platform that can synchronize with your accounts payable solution and process.
+For example, if you know that your finance team uses Coupa software, you would be doing yourself a favor by selecting a legal ops platform with e-Billing that integrates seamlessly with it.

 No process, no problem!
 As your organization grows, that process will come.
 Partnering with a legal operations provider with a solid customer success program can help you build out the best process for you.
 Having a foundation that can adapt with your changing business needs means less headache and frustration down the road.